An insider’s guide to getting married on the Mornington Peninsula

 Jeremy has a passion for his craft, that’s no secret, and for the hundreds of couples who have stood before his camera on their wedding day, the memories he helps create are timeless and treasured.

 Combining this creative skill with his knowledge for the Mornington Peninsula region that so many choose to land upon to say their “I do’s”, we thought who better to help us shine a spotlight on this little slice of Victorian heaven.

 Just one hour south of the hustle and bustle of Melbourne, you’ll be greeted by fresh sea air, creative local cuisine and a wine region that boasts some of the countries best.
 Couples by the dozen flock to the area when seeking their ideal location for tying the knot, and nobody knows why better than local photographer, Jeremy Blode.

-Jeremy and his gorgeous young family, complete with wife Rachel and daughter Bella, proudly call their holiday home in the area’s popular Red Hill one of their favourite spots in the world, spending every chance they can enjoying the local sights and sounds.
+Jeremy and his gorgeous young family, complete with wife Rachel and daughter Bella, proudly call the Mornington Peninsula home, it’s long been one of their favourite spots in the world and they are often found spending every chance they can enjoying the local sights and sounds.
 It’s no wonder he’s among one of the best placed to share his thoughts on why you should be married locally (and a hint from us: booking a local means knocking off any pesky travel fees!).

 But more than just weddings, Jeremy also shares with us some great eats, adventures and local businesses worth checking out.